jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 Resiliency might impact much more the adaptation and the design of the architecture in the future decades than it did in the past 20 years.

-It might be divided in axis like 'Resiliency to power breakage', 'Resiliency to lack of material' that can be filtered wrt their impacts on device, network ... architectures
+It might be divided in axis like 'Resiliency to power breakage', 'Resiliency to lack of material' that can be filtered with regards to their impacts on device, network ... architectures

 ### Recommendation